Informed Sampling for Diversity in Concept-to-Text NLG: Experiments

 \section{Experiments}

-The following experimental analysis is performed with the MultiWOZ dataset \cite{budzianowski2018multiwoz}.
-MultiWOZ contains human-to-human written conversations, annotated with \textsc{mr}s which enables its use for context-to-text research.
-The conversation concern a user trying to use a virtual assistant to perform certain tasks, e.g. book a restaurant or a taxi, find attractions.
+The following experimental analysis is performed on the MultiWOZ dataset \cite{budzianowski2018multiwoz} which contains human-to-human written conversations, annotated with corresponding \textsc{mr}s.
+The conversations concern a user trying to use a virtual assistant to perform certain tasks, e.g. book a restaurant or a taxi, find attractions.
 The dataset is comprised of 55026, 7290 and 7291 utterances for training, validation and testing respectively.
 In the training set, there are 486 different attributes, 8635 unique \textsc{mr}s and a total of 46671 distinct sentences.
+We note that scarcity of data is one of the major challenges of concept-to-text \textsc{NLG}, and that MultiWOZ is one of the largest and more diverse datasets available.
+Both DSTC8 and DSTC9 challenges use MultiWOZ in their tasks\footnote{https://sites.google.com/dstc.community/dstc8/tracks, https://sites.google.com/dstc.community/dstc9/tracks}.